This article offers a Group Communication Definition, Elements, Examples, Importance, and Barriers.

 Group Communication

-On the other hand, an independent goal refers to a personal or individual objective.
+On the other hand, an independent goal is a personal objective.
 Group discussion occurs when people converse regularly to complete a group task.

 Group communication is a crucial element in forming small groups and social groups in society.
 The different types of social groups are primary groups, secondary groups, self-help groups, learning groups, service groups, civic groups, work groups, public groups, virtual groups, and political groups.
 The five examples of small group communication are regular discussions among nuclear family members, classmates, roommates, and project members.